 Hi, I'm Julia

 I stayed to live in Tuscany for nine more years.
-During this flourishing time I worked as an artist, and I led over 35 cycling tours, all the while expanding my love of Italian life, history, language and culture.
+During this flourishing time I worked as an artist, and I led over 35 cycling tours, all the while expanding my love and knowledge of both Italian and Greek life, history, language and culture.